Greg Fenton has DJ’ed, produced and written about music for the last 33 years.

 Greg began reviewing records back in 1991 for Mix Mag Update and has since written for i-DJ, M8, Our House Mag, and Keep On among others.
 He currently runs his own site MagazineSixty.com where he reviews and interviews artists.

 As a producer he has released five singles as Soularis for Chicago’s Guidance Recordings as well as releases for the likes of Hed Kandi, Refunkt and Seamless Recordings.
 Plus, as Silver City ‘Love Infinity’ which Pete Tong made Record Of The Week playing it several weeks in a row, and has provided remixes for Ten City and Angel Moraes among others.
-He is now releasing under his own name with latest release Hot Mess EP out on Digital Devil Recordings.
+He is now releasing under his own name with latest releases out on Moira Audio Recordings and Digital Devil Recordings.

 Greg also now presents a radio show on Data Transmission on the first Thursday every month from 4-5pm GMT.